 Symptoms of a fibula stress fracture

-- There will be a pain in the lower leg on weight-bearing although this is not as painful as a stress fracture of the tibia.
+- There will be pain in the lower leg on weight-bearing although this is not as painful as a stress fracture of the tibia.

-The tibia is the weight bearing bone of the two whereas the fibula has much of its surface for muscle attachment.
-This results in traction and twisting forces placed on the bone from the surrounding muscles which over time cause a stress fracture.
+The tibia is the thicker, weight-bearing bone of the two whereas the fibula has much of its surface for muscle attachment.
+This results in traction and twisting forces placed on the fibula bone from the surrounding muscles, which over time cause a stress fracture.

 Treatment for a fibula stress fracture

 Rest from training and competition for at least 6 weeks, or until bone tenderness has gone.
 Anything that works your calf muscles is unlikely to allow sufficient rest to enable healing to take place.

 After the rest period, your doctor will take a further X-ray, at which point a stress fracture may show up.
 This is because new bone tissue has grown.

 Substitute running for swimming or focus on the upper body.